 When they have recovered from the experience, looking back, they wish they had known then what they know now.
 You’ve probably got some of those learning experiences too.
-It may have been an incident or the entire time in a particular ministry, but there were critical errors which kept you and the church from accomplishing all God had for you.
-There were errors in their leadership.
+It may have been an incident or the entire time in a particular ministry, but there were critical errors, which kept you and the church from accomplishing all God had for you.
+There were errors in leadership.

 Here’s my question.
 Why don’t we do a better job as pastors and leaders at learning from each other?